407 products

 Closure: Cork

-A blend of 40% Chardonnay, 30% Pinot Noir and 30% Pinot Meunier aged on lees for 36 months with the inclusion of 40% reserve wines.
+A blend of 40% Chardonnay, 30% Pinot Noir and 30% Pinot Meunier, Billecart-Salmon Brut Rose is considered the reference point for non vintage Rose Champagne.
+It consistently outshines other houses in terms of both quality and value for money.
+Aging takes place on lees for 36 months and the blend includes 40% reserve wines.

 A frothy white mousse holds well over a salmon pink coloured base that has a very fine and persistent bead flowing through it.
 Streaming out of the glass are delightful aromas of peach and strawberry which are followed by hints of brioche, yeast lees and ginger.
 Racy pear, strawberry and yeast lees flavours meld into subtle baked bread and mineral characters.
 The satiny textured mid palate counterpointed by crisp nervy acidity on the finish which lends a vividly refreshing effect to the long aftertaste.